-↑ A rise in fentanyl deaths:
+♠ A rise in fentanyl deaths:

-Fentanyl is an opioid that is 50 to 100 times more powerful than other opioids.
-This increases the risk of overdose.
+Fentanyl is an opioid that is 50 to 100 times more powerful than other opioids-increasing the risk of overdose.
 Normally, fentanyl is prescribed only for extreme pain.
-But now it is being illegally made and is sometimes mixed with heroin and other drugs.
-People have died by taking this powerful drug without knowing it.
+But now it is being illegally made and is sometimes mixed with heroin and other drugs without the users' knowledge.
+Recently, people have died when they took this powerful drug without knowing it.